This information is intended for use by health professionals

 The product should be prescribed with caution to patients with sarcoidosis because of possible increased metabolism of Vitamin D to its active form.
 These patients should be monitored for serum and urinary calcium.

-Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take CALFOVIT D3.
+This medicine contains sucrose: patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.

 Absorption of orally administered tetracyclines can be reduced by the simultaneous oral administration of calcium.
 These two drugs should be taken at least 3 hours apart.